Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 ## Objectives ##

-- Obtain the geometrical and population centers of neighborhoods and macrozones :ballot_box_with_check:
+- Obtain the geometrical and population centers of neighborhoods and macroregions :ballot_box_with_check:
 - List historic places and parks with information about their location, area, quality, and distance in relation to the main body of water in Porto Alegre (Lake Guaíba) :ballot_box_with_check:
 - Calculate the recreational and historical indices for each subdivision of the city :ballot_box_with_check:
 - Obtain socioeconomic data about wages and education levels in Porto Alegre :ballot_box_with_check: